veracity/veracity-documentation/sections/dataworkbench/dataworkbench.md

 5. Under **Share access for**, select how long the data set should be available to the user(s).
 6. Select the **Share** button.

-## Storage
-You can upload files to your Data Workbench Storage.
-Files can have any file extension, they can be shared, and downloaded.

-To see the storage for your workspace, go to the **Storage** tab.

-In the storage:
-* You can upload and manage files and folders (add, delete, rename) of any extension.
-* You can change the preferred view of your storage.
-* If you upload a CSV file, Data Workbench will offer to convert it to a data set.
-* You can share and download files.

-To change the preferred view of your storage:
-* placeholder

-To create a folder:
-* placeholder

-To upload a file or folder:
-* placeholder

-To rename a file or folder:
-* placeholder

-To delete a file or folder:
-* placeholder

-To share a file or folder:
-* placeholder

-To download a file or folder:
-* placeholder

 ## Activity logs
 Data Workbench logs certain events, and gives you access to [activity logs](activitylog.md).